 - Class D Felonies are the lowest severity in terms of prison sentences, resulting in 1 to 5-year sentences.

-No matter what charges you are facing, an experienced attorney is your best defense in proving your case or helping to achieve a reduction in charges or sentencing.
+No matter what criminal charges you are facing, an experienced attorney is your best defense in proving your case or helping to achieve a reduction in charges or sentencing.
 Costello, Brennan, Devidas, Sasso, & Sinclair, P.C. is ready to put our experience to work on your defense.
-Contact our office and put place your future in good hands.
+Contact our office now to put your future in good hands.